rsriram2/Step_Count/README.md

 1. Use the **Filters** sidebar to select demographic subsets.
 2. View **Distribution** and **KDE** plots updating in real time.
+3. **Find your percentile and survival probability improvement:**
+   - Enter your step count and demographics.
+   - If eligible (age ≥ 50, gender specified), view the estimated improvement in all-cause survival probability for a 500-step increase, based on published models.
-3. Switch to the **Methods** tab for detailed documentation and embedded research paper.
+4. Switch to the **Methods** tab for detailed documentation and embedded research paper.
-4. Visit the **About Us** tab for team member profiles and contact links.
+5. Visit the **About Us** tab for team member profiles and contact links.

 ---

+## Survival Estimate Implementation

+The app provides estimated improvements in all-cause survival probability for a 500-step increase, stratified by age group, gender, and step count algorithm.
+These survival estimates are shown for users aged 50 and above with specified gender, based on models from [peer-reviewed studies](https://journals.lww.com/acsm-msse/fulltext/2024/10000/self_supervised_machine_learning_to_characterize.9.aspx).

+**Implementation details:**
+- Survival improvement data are precomputed and stored in `utils/steps_survival_all_algorithms_inc10.csv.gz`.
+- In the app, after the user enters their demographics and step count, the relevant survival probability change is displayed (if available) in the right panel.
+- The survival panel is shown only for eligible age/gender combinations; otherwise, a notice is shown.
+- Survival estimates are stratified by age brackets (e.g., 50–59, 60–69), gender, and algorithm.

+---

 ## Methods

 All methodological details—data description, preprocessing steps, statistical analyses, and validation—are accessible under the **Methods** tab within the app.
-The embedded paper includes figures and tables for deeper insight.
+The embedded paper includes figures and full details.

 ---